 Rye, East Sussex

 When a town is populated with artists, musicians and celebrities, chances are you’ll find inspiration there too.
-Ancient buildings, cobbled streets and secret passages attract tourists and film crews alike, with backdrops like dramatic Bodiam Castle.
+Ancient buildings, cobbled streets and secret passages attract tourists and film crews alike to Rye, with backdrops like dramatic Bodiam Castle.
 Perched on a hill, the town’s medieval streets are dotted with shops, galleries and restaurants, among beautifully preserved buildings.
 You don’t have to miss out on the sea either, with the golden sands of Camber close by.

 Cobbled streets wind down to a quaint harbour surrounded by historic fishing cottages, in pretty Crail.
 Situated in East Neuk of Fife, time slows down as you eat ice-cream and watch fishing boats rock on the water.
 Explore the heritage centre, local shops, tearooms and galleries.
 Most of all, just sit with the vibe of peace and serenity.

 It’s famous for its Blue Flag Beaches and historic Whitby Abbey, which was Bram Stoker’s inspiration for ‘Dracula’.
 Along with eating fresh fish and chips, visit the beach huts of West Cliff Beach, the Church of St Mary and the Captain Cook Memorial Museum.
 For these reasons, Whitby is a local favourite, among charming UK towns.

 Nestled in the Suffolk countryside, Framlingham is a perfect slice of country living.
 Market Hill sits at the heart of town, with markets, shops, pubs and restaurants.
 History-lovers descend on the 12-century castle, surrounded by parkland and estates.